SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 but easier to read and maintain as well.

-Swift has been years in the making, and it will continue to evolve with new features and capabilities for many years to come.
+Swift has been years in the making, and it continues to evolve with new features and capabilities for many years to come.
 Our goals for Swift are ambitious.
 We can’t wait to see what you create with it.